luisquintanilla/mlnet-workshop/labs/07-mlops.md

       run: dotnet run --project TrainConsole.csproj
 ```

 Commit your changes and push them to GitHub.
-This should kick of the workflow under the `Actions` tab and within 3-5 min you should see a successful build if all goes well.
+This should kick of the workflow under the `Actions` tab and you should see a successfull build within about 10-15 min.

 ### Model tests
 Brilliant, we are now able to run data validation tests as part of our workflow, but what our model tests?
 Let us have a look.